-8, Resolved .- That we will devote ourselves to the maintenance of our glorious Union, and to the furtherance of the great principles of our party, as our fathers did to the cause of Independence, consecrating to their support "our lives, our fortunes, and our sacred honors."
-9, Resolved-that for the better support of these principles, and the candidates of our party, we form ourselves into an American FILLMORE & DONELSON club, and that we will recognise as members all who may subscribe their names to the platform of principles embodied in these resolutions, and pledge themselves to the support of our candidates.
+8. Resolved-That we will devote ourselves to the maintenance of our glorious Union, and to the furtherance of the great principles of our party, as our fathers did to the cause of Independence, consecrating to their support "our lives, our fortunes, and our sacred honors."
+9, Resolred-that for the better support of these principles, and the candidates of our party, we form ourselves into an American FILLMORE & DONELSON club, and that we will recognise as members all who may subscribe their names to the platform of principles embodied in these resolutions, and pledge themselves to the support of our candidates.

 10, Resolved-that the proceedings of this meeting, including these resolutions be published.

-Win.
+Wm.
 S. Bradley and H. B. Swoope were unanimously elected Representative and Senatorial Delegates to the State Convention on the 5th inst. to form an electoral ticket.
-It was on motion resolved, that the officers of which will inevitably be despotism of some this meeting be declared the permanent board of officers of the club.
+It was on motion resolved, that the officers of this meeting be declared the permanent board of officers of the club.

 The meeting then adjourned to meet on the Wednesday evening of the Court, in the Diamond.
-The proceedings passed off in the utmost harmony, and it was in overy particular, the most respectable meeting held in this borough, during the present campaign.
+The proceedings passed off in the utmost harmony, and it was in every particular, the most respectable meeting held in this borough, during the present campaign.

-G. W. RHEEM, L. R. MERRELL, Secretaries.
+G. W. RUKEM, L. R. MERRELL, Secretaries.

-WASHINGTON, July 29, 1856. ation Bill, by a vote of 91 to 80, with Mr. Sher- | ly in \$20 bills on the New Jersey lank. man's amendment appended, which is as follows:
+WASHINGTON, July 29, 1856.
+The House has passed the Army Appropriation Bill, by a vote of 91 to 86, with Mr. Sherman's amendment appended, which is as follows :

-"Provided, nevertheless, That no part of the military force of the United States herein provided for shall be employed in aid of the enforcement of the enactments of the alleged Legislative Assembly of the Territory of Kansas, recently assembled at Shawnee Mission. until Congress shall have enacted either that Union, we had entered into a contest the re- | it was or was not a valid Legislative Assembly, sult of which must either restore peace and chosen in conformity with the organic law by G. W. Scofield for Senator, S. P. Johnson for harmony, or add fuel to the flame.
-He show-ed conclusively that the election of either Bu-ded, That, until Congress shall have passed on chanan or Fremont must inevitably produce | the validity of the said Legislative Assembly the latter result-that the only security for the of Kansas, it shall be the duty of the President country, the only method of restoring peace to use the military force in said Territory to and tranquility, were in the success of MILLARD preserve the peace, suppress insurrection, re-FILLMORE, and the great conservative princi- pel invasion, and protect persons and properples of the National American Platform.
-He ty therein, and upon the national highways in when she was seven months old, and having The Editor insinuates that Mr. Turner was proceeded at some length to examine the the State of Missouri, from unlawful seizures made her insensible of pain by means of
+"Provided, nevertheless, That no part of the military force of the United States herein provided for shall be employed in aid of the enforcement of the enactments of the alleged Legislative Assembly of the Territory of Kausas, recently assembled at Shawnee Mission, until Congress shall have enacted either that it was or was not a valid Legislative Assembly, chosen in conformity with the organic law by the people of the said Territory.
+And provided.
+That, until Congress shall have passed on chanan or Fremont must inevitably produce the validity of the said Legislative Assembly of Kansas, it shall be the duty of the President to use the military force in said Territory to preserve the peace, suppress insurrection, repel invasion, and protect persons and property therein, and upon the national highways in the State of Missouri, from unlawful seizures and searches. .
+And be it further provided, That Buchanan as a model of inconsistency.
+He the President is required to disarm the present organized militia of the Territory of Kansas, could support Fremont -- a man who had always and recall all the United States arms therein perfectly healed they made a very respectable been allied with the Democratic party-who distributed, and to prevent armed men from and good looking nose. ter.
+That I did not in this respect discharge when elected in the Democratic Legislature of going into said Territory to distarb the public my duty to him, enot only as his tutor, but as | California to the Senate and during the twen- peace, or aid in the enforcement or resistance